 The Best Pumpkin Magic Cake Recipe

 September is in the house, and brings with it spices, apples, pumpkins and lattes.
-I can’t think of another recipe I’d rather make with pumpkin, and start a new season, than a magic cake.
+I can’t think of another recipe I’d rather make with pumpkin, and start a new season, than a magic cake recipe.
 If you’ve never met the magic cake, then first pop over to Todd and Diane’s place from White On Rice Couple and see how I found out all about it.

 Growing up in Scotland, we never celebrated Thanksgiving, or fall for that matter.
 So when I came here and found a season combining all of my favorite spices, I was like a pig in mud!
 My mom did make a really fantastic sticky gingerbread loaf and I’d slather slices of it in butter, but no pumpkin pies or cheesecakes.

 I am definitely a bar over a cookie kind of guy, so anything like brownies or blondies may be swiftly sent my way.
-When I first saw the magic cake back in March, and read that it’s squishy like custard but firm like a bar, a little like a flan, with a cake-like top, I knew it had to be made.
+When I first saw the magic cake recipe back in March, and read that it’s squishy like custard but firm like a bar, a little like a flan, with a cake-like top, I knew it had to be made.
 I didn’t just want to make the same as Todd and Diane’s, though, so I made this chocolate Guinness version, appropriate for St Patrick’s day!

 Success…it tasted great and would like to add that it’s not too sweet.
 I began to think that this magic cake could be twisted into almost anything.
 After making some pumpkin gingersnap ice cream last week, which will be posted soon, I had some leftover canned pumpkin and my first thought was to try and turn it into a magic cake.
 After doing a quick Google search, all I could find was plenty of pumpkin cake and a whole lot of stuff about My Little Pony and a magic pumpkin.
 I may have to claim my pumpkin magic cake as the first.
 I think my next version will be a pecan pie magic cake…watch this space!